JerryDeJesus/jerrydejesus-takehome-challenge/README.md

 ```

 - Be sure to navigate to the backend root and run these three commands in order: `npm run dbinit`, `npm run dbseed`, and `npm start`.
 This will initalize, seed, and start the backend.
-After completing the above steps, navigate to frontend and run `npm start` on to launch React project.
+After completing the above steps, navigate to frontend and run `npm start` to launch the frontend React portion.